zhangjiashen/MiniLinkedin/readme.txt

 Please check out the following branches in order
-1. basic_profile: basic profile in preview
-2. basic_ui: basic ui in preview
-3. show_fake_education: add fake data and logic in MainActivity, we can run our app from this branch
-4. editable_resume: logic in MainActivity and make our resume "clickable" and "editable"
-5. preference: store data into preference
-6. master
+1. 1_basic_info_ui: basic info part of the main UI
+2. 2_main_ui: all the main UI
+3. 3_fake_data: make the UI display fake data
+4. 4_master: the complete version

-Current branch: basic_profile
+Current branch: 1_basic_info_ui

 Goals:
-Profile is a part of resume, which includes your name, email and profile icon It is our first step to finish an awesome resume
+Finish the basic info part of the UI, which shows your name, email and user picture.
-Your preview should look like "preview.png"
+Check out "preview.png" to see what it should look like.

+Knowledge points:
+- LinearLayout
+- Nested LinearLayout
+- layout_weight
+- Importing image assets

 Workflow:
-1. add TextView with id "name"
-2. add ImageButton with id "edit_basic_info"
-3. add TextView with id "email"
-4. add ImageView with id "user_picture"
-5. combine these four views by LinearLayout
+Check out todos and follow the instructions.

 Advise:
-If you have some questions, it is better to search in google(baidu) before asking someone else.
+If you have some questions, it is better to search in google (baidu) before asking someone else.
 You need PRACTICE to learn how to get what you what.
 If you can not find answer, feel free to post your question in jiuzhang.com/qa or QQ group.
 You can see complete code(including code of Challenge) in "master" branch.
 It is always the last step to compare your code with "master"